gigijoe/gpsF3XTracker-for-Ethos/README.md

 <a name="Requirements"></a>
 ## 2. Requirements
 - GPS sensor: SM-Modelbau GPS-Logger 3, FrSky GPS ADV and generally any other GPS with 3-axes gyro and with data rate 10Hz are supported.
 The Logger 3 is strongly recommended as FrSky GPS ADV lacks gyro
-- Ethos: versions 1.5.x and newer are supported
+- Ethos: versions 1.5.x and newer are supported (excluding 1.6.0 which has bug in the GPS area!)
 - Transmitter: The application supports units with touchscreen resolution 800*480

 <a name="Knownlimitations"></a>